keyboard_arrow_up

 basics of check valves

-Check valves are an automatic safety device designed to allow fluids and gasses to flow in one direction to prevent reverse flow.
+Check valves are automatic one-way safety devices that allow fluids and gasses to move forward while preventing reverse flow.

 flange insert